ahmadkhawam99/Fanous-App/README.md

 ## 📖 About

 Fanous is a complete e-commerce platform that enables users to browse, search, and purchase products across multiple categories.
-The project includes both a customer-facing Flutter app/web and a full admin dashboard for inventory and order management.
+Built with Flutter for both mobile and web from a single codebase.

 > ⚠️ This repository contains project documentation only.
 Source code is private for client confidentiality.